 "Don't assume that because a particular automation is among your top three best performing that it's fully optimized.
-In fact, your top performing automated emails are one of the BEST candidates for optimization because any percentage improvement is multiplied by an already large base of performance."
+In fact, your top performing automated campaigns are the BEST candidates for optimization because any percentage improvement is multiplied by an already large base of performance."